mlpack/mlpack/doc/user/methods/yolov3.md

 ---

-Simple example of doing custom preprocessing on the input image, and getting raw output of the model.
+Example of doing custom preprocessing on the input image, and getting raw output of the model.

 ```c++
 // Step 1: load the pretrained model.